High Level Bridge, River Tyne: Construction

 The Mayors of Newcastle and Gateshead presented a formal address.
 The queen travelled in the royal carriage belonging to the London and North Western Railway.

 In other carriages were members of her Majesty’s suite and the directors of the York, Newcastle, and Berwick Railway.
 The engine drawing the royal train was under the direction of Mr T. E. Harrison, the resident engineer, and driven by Mr Thos.
 Carr...
 After staying altogether from five to ten minutes, the train was again put in motion, and amidst firing of artillery and rapturous plaudits from the dense throng, proceeded en route to Darlington.

 The bridge and its immediate approaches had cost £243,000.

 Road usage

 The road deck was opened in 1850.

 The company charged tolls on use of the road crossing; a pedestrian paid a halfpenny, and the crossing was open initially from 5 am until 6 pm; from June 1871 24-hour access was made available.

-About 1880, a horse bus service was operated across the bridge; the fare was a halfpenny, the same as the pedestrian toll; the bus operator paid a toll of 4d.
+About 1880, a horse-drawn omnibus service was operated across the bridge; the fare was a halfpenny, the same as the pedestrian toll; the bus operator paid a toll of 4d.

 Addyman considers that road vehicle toll income was less than might have been expected (£2,000 in 1853), and attributes this to the success of suburban passenger railway business.